-One of the first life insurance claims I had, the lady died in an accident.
+One of the first life insurance claims I had, the lady died in an auto accident.
 She had the accidental death benefit rider on her policy which doubled the face amount of her life insurance.
 At the time I wrote her policy, I wasn’t big on adding accidental death benefit but she wanted to add it so I did.

 Not too long after, I had another life insurance claim for another lady who had also died in accident.
 However, in her case, she decided not to add the accidental death benefit.
 While the policy still paid out, it did not double the face amount.